 Symptoms of AIDS

 AIDS symptoms are triggered by the body’s weakened immune system.
-This means that if you have AIDS, your body cannot fight off infections and other conditions.
+This means that if you have AIDS, your body can’t fight off infections and other conditions.
 People who have AIDS are at high risk of getting opportunistic infections.
 These infections can be caused by bacteria, viruses, fungi, etc. They can affect any part of the body.
-AIDS also puts you at higher risk for certain cancers, especially lymphomas and skin cancer, according to the National Institutes of Health (NIH).
+AIDS also puts you at higher risk for certain cancers, especially lymphomas, skin cancer, and cervical cancer, according to the National Institutes of Health.

 AIDS symptoms will vary, but may include:

 - Lung infections (cough, fever, and shortness of breath)

 - Intestinal infections (diarrhea, abdominal pain, and vomiting)